Trinidad School of Nursing

 The goal of this program is not only to provide opportunities to residents of Trinidad, but also to increase the number of health workers in rural areas.
 To that end, we must ensure work after graduation for all students.
 Nurses will graduate with a degree certified by the government, allowing graduated nurses to be competitive in the job market.
 Additionally, we are currently networking with health clinics around the country to ensure that there are job opportunities waiting for our nurses after graduation.

 Monitoring & Evaluation

-We hope to see a graduation rate at or above 90% in November 2021, and placement in community health jobs or continuation of nursing education for at least 80% of graduates.
+We hope to see a graduation rate at or above 90% in summer 2022, and placement in community health jobs or continuation of nursing education for at least 80% of graduates.
 Our goal is to place 85% of graduates in jobs in underserved regions within 3 months and 95% within 6 months.

 We will follow up with all graduates at monthly intervals for the first year post-graduation, after which we will send quarterly questionnaires (which can be followed up by phone or in-person contact if necessary) to obtain further information on their career development.
 We will continue to conduct research on the evolving nursing environment in Honduras.
 Over time, we will develop a comprehensive alumni network and a mentorship program to assist future nurses in their career paths.